San Mateo de Otao :

 • ✔️ Camera or smartphone for memories.

-Money and means of payment
+Money and payment methods

 Phone and connection